Balanced Product of Calibrated Experts for Long-Tailed Recognition: Acknowledgements

 \comment{ Furthermore, Xu \etal \cite{xu2021bayias} extend the logit adjusted loss \cite{menon2020adjustment} to accommodate a known test distribution during training time, by minimizing $ \ell(y, f(x)) = - \log \frac{ e^{f_y(x) + \log \frac{\mathbb{P}^{\mathrm{train}}(y)}{\mathbb{P}^{\mathrm{test}}(y)} } } { \sum_{j \in \mathcal{Y}} {e^{ f_j(x) + \log \frac{\mathbb{P}^{\mathrm{train}}(j)}{\mathbb{P}^{\mathrm{test}}(j)} } } }. $ }

-Based on the observation that diverse ensembles lead to stronger generalization \cite{fort2019deep_ensemble_local_minima,wang2020experts}, we investigate in the following section \textit{\textbf{how to learn an ensemble, which is not only diverse, but also unbiased, in the sense of Fisher-consistency, for a desired target distribution.}}
+Based on the observation that diverse ensembles lead to stronger generalization \cite{fort2019deep_ensemble_local_minima,wang2020experts}, we investigate in the following section \textit{\textbf{how to learn an ensemble, which is not only diverse but also unbiased, in the sense of Fisher consistency, for a desired target distribution.}}